GakeNyong/GakeNyong/README.md

 - 👋 Hi, I’m @GakeNyong
 - 👀 I’m interested in driving growth and improving business processes
 - 🌱 I’m leveraging on cloud technologies (AWS, AZURE, GCP), cybersecurity and data analysis tools to provide impactful business solutions
-- 💞️ I’m looking to collaborate on cloud computing, cloud security and data analysis project
+- 💞️ I’m looking to collaborate on cloud computing, cybersecurity and data analysis project
 - 📫 You can email me: [gakenyong@gmail.com]
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love to cook and process fresh fruits juice, its therapeutic for me!